FalkZ/blog-nico/posts/Der Kampf um Wasser.md

 ---
 title: Der Kampf um Wasser.
+(In Progress)
 description: This is a post on My Blog about win-win survival strategies.
 date: 2020-06-08
 tags:
   - Wirtschaft
+  - Geopolitik
 layout: layouts/post.njk
 ---